International Transfers & Foreign Exchange

 Bank of Ireland IBAN Calculator

-You will need to start becoming familiar with these key pieces of information to ensure people can continue to make payments to you or so you can complete direct debit mandates for paying bills, such as electricity or phone etc.
+You will need to become familiar with these key pieces of information.
+This is to make sure people can continue to make payments to you.
+Or so you can complete direct debit mandates for paying bills, like electricity or phone etc.

 Bank of Ireland’s BIC is **BOFIIE2D**